safenetwork/safenetwork.org/community.md

 ## Chats

 The [SAFE Network Forum](https://safenetforum.org) is great for having in-depth discussions on subjects related to the SAFE Network.
-But in some cases maybe you don't feel like creating a new topic.
+But in some cases, maybe you don't feel like creating a new topic.
 For example, you might prefer to first ask your question in a chat room and only create a new topic if necessary.

 The [#safenetwork:matrix.org](https://riot.im/app/#/room/#safenetwork:matrix.org) room can be used for general discussion about the SAFE Network, and it's a good place to ask for help.
 It's bridged with the [@safenetwork](https://t.me/safenetwork) Telegram group, the [#general](https://discord.gg/0ak6ESm4oAR3oXik) channel of the SAFE Network Discord server and the [safenetwork/general](https://gitter.im/safenetwork/general) Gitter room.